nfourniol/whereismyvm/README.md

 ## How to configure the hypervisors for exploration (ESXi, Proxmox, ...)
 In the project's root directory, create a file named 'hypervisor.yaml' using 'hypervisor.yaml.sample' as a template.

-Currently compatible with VMWare only, but you can easily implement solution for proxmox, virtuozzo, or other, just by using esxi.py as a template.
+Currently compatible with VMWare only, but you can easily implement solution for proxmox, or other, just by using esxi.py as a template.

 And then modify the factory method getHypervisorService to return the new implemented hypervisor service.